espressif/esp-zigbee-sdk/examples/esp_zigbee_HA_sample/HA_thermostat/README.md

 I (33077) ESP_ZB_THERMOSTAT: Received report from address(0xe6d0) src endpoint(10) to dst endpoint(1) cluster(0x402)
 I (33077) ESP_ZB_THERMOSTAT: Measured Value is 25.00 degrees Celsius
 ```

-## Thermostat Functions

-Note:
- * This board means the board (e.g. ESP32-H2) loaded with `HA_thermostat` example.
- * The remote board means the board (e.g. ESP32-H2) loaded with `HA_temperature_sensor` example.

-Functions:
- * By clicking the switch button (BOOT) on this board, this board will read temperature value, temperature measurement range and temperature tolerance from the remote board.
-Also, this board will configure the remote board to report the measured temperature value every 10 seconds or every 2 degree changes.

 ## Troubleshooting